ChatWw/vue-databoard-template/README.md

 # vren-vue2-screen-template

-> Project Introduction: This is a large screen project template based on Vue 2, designed for quickly building large screen projects.
+Project Introduction: This is a large-screen project template developed based on Vue 2, Element-UI, ECharts, ECharts-GL and SCSS, designed for quickly building large-screen projects.
+All redundant business function modules have been completely removed from this template, leaving only the core functional templates of the project.
+After downloading the project, you can carry out customized development according to your project requirements.

+> If you like this project, please feel free to give it a Star.
+Thank you!

 ## Directory Structure
 ```